Starsurfer78/TeensyMower-PCBs/README.md

 The TeensyMainPCB is the brain of the mower to which all sensors and motors are connected.
 The PowerPCB is responsible for the power supply and monitoring of the battery and the motors.
+The Wifi SenderPCB is responsible for the perimeter cable and goes into the charging station of the mower.

-For your DIY project you need both boards.
+For your DIY project you need all 3 Boards.

+RTK GPS is not yet possible at the moment

 Only a few Electronic Parts are needed.
 - JST-XH Connectors